avisoori-databricks/Finetuning-Guide/README.md

 And most importantly, once the model is trained use contrastive search for generating text.
 Control the alpha and k parameters to tune the output quality.
 For performing well with both code generation and coherent non-repetitive text generation alpha=0.5 and k=4 seemed to perform the best.
 Merge the adapter layers to the base models to improve inference latency.

 Model weights, and a blog detailed training guidelines, observations and model performance is on the way.

+Inputs follow the Alapaca format:

+Below is an instruction that describes a task.
+Write a response that appropriately completes the request.

+### Instruction:
+{instruction}

+### Response:

+and in particular, for text to SQL the natural language question has to be formated with a prefix and schema as indicated in the following example:

+Below is an instruction that describes a task.
+Write a response that appropriately completes the request.

+### Instruction:
+Generate SQL query: How many Porsche’s were sold in 2022, given the following schema: car_brands (Brand STRING, Brand_id STRING), car_sales (sales INTEGER, year INTEGER, brand_id STRING)

+### Response: